 Here’s an example of one of those smarter business tools: Adobe Document Cloud.
 This tool provides small businesses with all the tools they need and, more importantly, tools that should be integrated with one another in supportive of a more productive work environment.

-On August 2nd, I will be speaking with Adobe on Facebook Live about their latest venture.
 If you have not heard the big news yet, Adobe Document Cloud is bringing some big changes to the small business landscape.

 The one I am most excited about is Adobe Scan, which I think has huge promise to be a game changer for small businesses.

 Up until now, software that enabled users to scan images or text and convert them to PDF just weren’t “smart” enough.
 They only worked well on desktop computers.
 They could not extract text out of a scan and make it selectable or copyable.
 They also couldn’t do anything to improve the appearance of photos captured.
 However, that is not the case anymore with Adobe Scan.